valerie-m/learning-web-dev/README.md

 - How to use HTML to create a form

 Next Steps:
-- Deploy my own website
+- Understand basic concepts (how the web works, server-side website programming, sending form data)
 - Connnect HTML to back end server (using only code - no plugins/3rd party services like GetForm) https://www.c-sharpcorner.com/UploadFile/52bd60/create-an-html-form-and-insert-data-into-database162/